The SPIA Board of Visitors is an independent, self-governing body of advisors to the School of Public and International Affairs.

 Mr. John Frank “Jack” Halper (MPA ‘77)

-John Halper is a First Vice President and Financial Advisor for Morgan Stanley.
+John Halper is a First Vice President and Financial Advisor for Wells Fargo.
 He is on the Board of Directors of the UGA Touchdown Club.
 He also formerly served as the co-president of the Friends of the Museum at the Georgia Museum of Art, President of the American Heart Association, President of Jennings Mill Country Club, board member of Southern Heritage Bank, and board member of the Coliseum Club of Georgia.
 He is a graduate of Leadership Athens and Former Chairman of the President’s Club Smith Barney Inc. Community Oriented Policing, Athens, GA.
 He previously served in several prominent positions including as a Special Agent for the Federal Bureau of Investigation, communications consultant for Illinois Bell, branch manager for Robinson Humphrey/Smith Barney, and in the United States Army.
 He was a top graduate of Combat Leadership School Chu Lai.
 He received his BS from Loyola University, his MPA from the University of Georgia, and completed post-graduate work at the University of Georgia.
 He is the recipient of the Bonze Star Medal and the Purple Heart Medal commendations for his service in the Army.
 He currently resides in Athens, GA.

 Mr. Joshua W. Jones (ABJ ’08, AB’08, MBA ’16)